nlekkerman/HotelMateBackend/docs/FRONTEND_FACE_CLOCKIN_IMPLEMENTATION.md

+Face Clock-In Not Available
-# Frontend Face Clock-In Implementation Guide
+Face attendance is not enabled for this hotel.
+Please use the regular clock-in method.# Frontend Face Clock-In Implementation Guide

 ## Overview